seasmith/AlignAssign/README.md

 ```

 #### Demo 2
-Be mindful that highling the a chunk of code like the following and running the addin...
+Be mindful that highling a chunk of code with assignment operators on commented lines, like the following, and running the addin...
 ```{r}
 # This is a commented line with an assignment operator <-
 a <- 1:5